cmu-delphi/delphi-epidata/docs/api/covidcast-signals/changehc.md

 The amount of lag in reporting can vary, and not all visits are reported with the same lag.
-After we first report estimates for a specific date, further data may arrive about outpatients visits on that date.
+After we first report estimates for a specific date, further data may arrive about outpatient visits on that date.
 When this occurs, we issue new estimates for those dates.
 This means that a reported estimate for, say, June 10th may first be available in the API on June 14th and subsequently revised on June 16th.